-While compression stockings can be pretty snug, putting them on each doesn’t have to be a huge struggle.
+While compression stockings can be pretty snug, putting on stockings for work each day doesn’t have to be a huge struggle.
 If you get discouraged putting on your stockings, you may not be wearing them consistently and the swelling in your legs and ankles could be getting worse.
-Instead of suffering, it’s time to explore some easy ways to put on stockings with help from the team at NuLife Medical.
-Review our top tips for donning socks here to streamline one of the hardest parts of your day.
+Instead of suffering, it’s time to explore some easy ways to put on compression socks with help from the team at NuLife Medical.
+Review our top tips for putting on stockings here to streamline one of the hardest parts of your day.

 2. Wear Gloves

 Compression stocking material can be difficult to grip for anyone.
-Whether you have weaker fingers or arthritic hands, the slippery fabric isn’t conducive to holding and pulling.
-Find an easy way to put on stockings when you use a pair of rubber gloves to simplify the process.
-Most of the time, once you put on the gloves, you shouldn’t have to grip the stockings at all.
-Simply place your hands flat on either side of your leg and apply pressure in an upward motion to slide the stocking up.
+To overcome this issue, put on gloves with a no-slip grip, place your hands flat on either side of your leg, and apply pressure in an upward motion to slide the stocking up.

 3. First Thing in the Morning

 Different times of day definitely affect how easy it is to put on your stockings.
-In the early morning, your legs are the least swollen, so it’s the ideal time to try putting on your thigh-high compression socks.
-As the day progresses you are more likely to experience swelling which will decrease the effectiveness of any of these techniques, so simplify your stocking routine by putting them on bright and early.
+In the early morning, your legs are the least swollen.
+That makes waking up early an easy way to put on your thigh-high compression socks.

 4. Stocking Aids

-If gloves and baby powder aren’t making enough of a difference when you’re donning your socks, you may want to consider stocking aids.
+If gloves and baby powder aren’t making enough of a difference when you’re putting on stockings for work, you may want to consider stocking aids.
 These devices are designed to hold your stocking open so that you can more easily slip your foot inside.
-You don’t have to stretch the stocking open or pull it up your leg.

 If you need a little more support putting on your stockings or socks, reach out to our fitting specialists today for additional assistance.